Yamanote Line in Tokyo

 Facts & Figures

-The Yamanote Line in Tokyo consists of 30 stations and connects the most important city centers in the capital like Shibuya, Shinjuku, Ikebukuro and Ueno.
+The Yamanote Line in Tokyo consists of 30 stations and connects the most important city centers in the capital like Shibuya, Shinjuku, Ikebukuro, and Ueno.
 It is operated by the East Japan Railway Company.
-The circular railway line has a total length of 34.5 km and it takes approx. 1hr to finish the loop.
-The green colored coaches of the Yamanote Line are easily recognizable.
-Millions of passengers using this line everyday and you should try it out during the rush hours:) The following overview will give you a more detailed info about every single station.
-Best Ryokans in Tokyo Explore Ryokans in Tokyo >
+The circular railway line has a total length of 34.5 km and it takes approx. 1 hour to finish the loop.
+The green-colored coaches of the Yamanote Line are easily recognizable.
+Millions of passengers use this line every day and you should try it out during rush hours:) The following overview will give you more detailed info about every single station.

 1. Shibuya